Discover more at Owletts

 With all these intricate details, it’s a painstakingly slow process to clean the ceiling – when our conservation team last did so, it took them over a week to complete.

-There is a grass tennis court, and if you explore beyond into the Filbert Platt you'll find apple and cobnut trees, a willow dome planted in 2013, a wishing tree for hanging ribbons on, and a swing large enough for adults to enjoy.
+There is a grass tennis court, and beyond, into the Filbert Platt, there are apple and cobnut trees, a willow dome planted in 2013, a wishing tree for hanging ribbons on, and a swing large enough for adults to enjoy.

 There are many buildings around the garden, including a greenhouse, potting shed and the remains of a hothouse in which the previous ladies of the house grew ferns and exotics.

-The structure of the hothouse is now uncovered, and you can see where the pipes fed through to the boiler.
+The structure of the hothouse has been uncovered, along with the boiler room and the space where the pipes once carried the hot water from the boiler is visible.
 A very old grapevine still grows, which a family legend says originated from a vine at Hampton Court.

 Find out when Owletts is open, how to get here, the things to see and do and more.